reactjs/react.dev/src/content/learn/keeping-components-pure.md

 In the above example, `double` is a **pure function.** If you pass it `3`, it will return `6`.
 Always.

-React is designed around this concept. **React assumes that every component you write is a pure function.** This means that React components you write must always return the same JSX given the same inputs:
+React is designed around this concept. **React assumes that every Component you write is a pure function.** This means that React Components you write must always return the same JSX given the same inputs:

 <Sandpack>